Your Clear Message: Get Your Potential Readers Curious Now by Beth Barany

 Step 2 + 3: Describe the experience readers want from your kind of books.

-Once you know your genre, your audience and what they want, look at your intended action upon your readers.
+Once you know your genre, your audience and what they want, look at your intended action upon your readers and potential readers.

 When I get to this part in workshops, I often get quizzical looks, so I’ll start with an example of how I answer the question: “What do you write?”